emarcey/cicerone/glossary/styles.md

 	* early versions influenced by lactic acid bacteria, Acetobacter and Brettanomyces
 		* modern porters generally lack
 	* spread to the US, but the revolution killed it by the mid 1800s
+		* American patriots didn't want to be associated with something so British
 	* spread to Ireland, Guinness was known as a plain porter until 1974
 	* aging vats got gigantic
-		* so much so tht promotional dinners could be held in them
+		* so much so that promotional dinners could be held in them
-		* Meux Brewery, London had enormous vats, but one urst in 1814, killed several people
+		* Meux Brewery, London had enormous vats, but one burst in 1814, killed several people
 	* "Robust Porter" developed in Victorian England: for gentlemen; a little sweeter; a little more boozy
 	* 1920s, most porters were fading and not tasty
 	* Chiswell Street Brewery closed in 1940